jpgreninger/protocolpp/README.md

 Networking and Encryption Library, Testbench, and Drivers

-Only www.protocolpp.com has the rights to update, modify, license, distribute, sell, or make copies of Protocolpp(Protocol++).
+Only www.protocolpp.com has the rights to update, modify, license, distribute, sell, or make copies of Protocolpp®(Protocol++®).

 Evaluation licenses that last 30-days are available from the website free of charge at https://www.protocolpp.com/about-1